IowaDave/avr-dx/_posts/2024-05-02-real-time-counter.md

 Referring to the Description column in the table, the duration of a Period in the program listed above would be the fraction of a second equal to &lt;cycles&gt; / 32768.

-The program employs macros defined in the device header file to represent the different Period names.
-The macros shift the relevant value into the correct bit position of the targeted field in the PITCTRLA register.
+The program employs macros defined in the device header file to represent the different periods' Names.
+The macros shift the corresponding Value into the correct bit position of the targeted field in the PITCTRLA register.
 Please refer to the data sheet and the header file for a more detailed explanation.

 ### Conventional Timer Interrupts